 The institution has a well-defined procedure to handle waste generated at the campus.
 The institution lies outside the municipal limits due to which special efforts are made to dispose of the waste.
-Hazardous materials like chemicals, paints, inflammable gases are segregated and kept separately.
+Hazardous materials like chemicals, paints, inflammable gasses are segregated and kept separately.
 These are disposed of under supervision of Campus Supervisor through vendors which specialize in their disposal.
 E-waste is segregated and disposed-off as per the new EWaste Management Rules which have come in force in the country since Oct 2016.
 J&K State Pollution Control Board has authorized two vendors for handling and disposing of EWaste material.
-College deposits E-Waste material with them as and when e-waste is to be disposed.
-Daily waste generated is segregated into bio-degradable and non-biodegradabale waste.
-Color-coded dustbins are provided in several locations of the college and the students and faculty sensitized on using the correct bins to be used for waste disposal.
-The bio-degradable waste is added to the composting pit on campus for generation of manure which is used entirely on campus during plantation of trees, bushes and flowers.
+College deposits E-Waste material with them as and when e-waste is to be disposed of.
+Daily waste generated is segregated into biodegradable and nonbiodegradable waste.
+Color-coded dustbins are provided in several locations of the college and the students and faculty are sensitized on using the correct bins to be used for waste disposal.
+The biodegradable waste is added to the composting pit on campus for generation of manure which is used entirely on campus during plantation of trees, bushes and flowers.
 The non-biodegradable waste is collected in large containers and disposed off weekly through designated waste collection agencies.

-File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies No File Uploaded Geotagged photographs of the facilities No File Uploaded Any other relevant information No File Uploaded
+File Description Documents Relevant documents like agreements/MoUs with Government and other approved agencies View File Geotagged photographs of the facilities View File Any other relevant information No File Uploaded

-7.1.4 - Water conservation facilities available C. Any 2 of the above in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus
+7.1.4 - Water conservation facilities available in the Institution: Rain water harvesting Bore well /Open well recharge Construction of tanks and bunds Waste water recycling Maintenance of water bodies and distribution system in the campus